May 25, 2020 (the day of George Floyd’s death).

 Fast forward to 2020, where slavery has been ratified as illegal.
 We are no longer “slaves” but are still subjected to a system that assesses us as chattel.
 Yes, we black men are compensated for our work, but white men still get to determine the value of our life.
 They get to choose if we are “worth” living.
 A lingering question I have for America is this, “Does the black life have value in America”?
 The question presently haunts us all, but I believe the answer lies in the hands of its people.

 White men with a God-complex now in an arrangement of uniforms openly kill black men without remorse.
-The question we have to ask is why?
+Why?
 What gives them the boldness to decide whether we live or not.

-Historically and presently black men have been disposed of without remorse because of this mentality.
+He disposed of him without remorse.
 White men make life or death decisions for black men in America because they’ve rationalized the worthiness of our living by our status.
 Did that piece of property really have any real worth?
 Did he even add value to this country anyway?
 Did he contribute to the betterment of our humanity?
-Whites don’t regard their killing of black men as humans.
+Whites don’t regard their killing of black men as inhumane.
 They are simply doing away with the worthless chattel.

 What disturbs me also is that we are accepting the belief that we are worthless too.
 How many black men are “dead” to us without us even physically killing them?
 How many black male addicts, vagabonds, beggars (“low-valued”) have we walked past as they asked for money?
 How many black young boys are growing up without fathers?
 How many of us are killing black men without the weapon?
 This has to change.
 We have to know that WE ARE NOT CHATTEL.
 WE EXIST.
 WE ARE VALUABLE.
 Even with an addiction, criminal record, mental illness or any other human issue we matter!